eweb101/yam/README.md

 # yam
-A simple application that notifies me of some very basic information via slack.
+A simple application that sends notifications to slack.

 So far this has only two abilities:
 - connect to a set of URLs and log the status code
 - connect to a postgres database, run a set of queries that return a single integer value and log the return value

 The app will log to stdout and to a slack url.
+To enable slack notifications you you have to create a slack app and obtain an incoming webhook as documented here: https://api.slack.com/messaging/webhooks

 To configure the app, the YAM_CONFIG_FILE environment variable has to be set to the location of a toml file